ecmwf-lab/climetlab-s2s-ai-challenge/ansible/roles/rdtraining/templates/README.md

 CliMetLab is preinstalled for the user "/{{ training_user }}", its cache directory has been set to /data/{{ training_user }}/tmp-climetlab/.

 This setup is experimental, it is expected to fit your needs, but has not been extensively tested.
 Do not hesitate to adapt it.
+For instance, you may want to setup a Jupyter lab instance and use SSH tunnel to access it.

+This setup is intented for a single user "{{ training_user }}".
+Feel free to create more users if needed.
+Please do not remove the already existing users: mafp and s2sadmin.

 ## Support

 This virtual machine is provided on a best effort basis.
 When using these resources, feedback is very welcome (on https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/issues) but no support is provided to maintain the system.
 That is the reason why you have sudo permissions on the machine.

 ## Terms and conditions